Border Down: Development

 Border Down was developed and published by G.rev, a team founded by producer Hiroyuki Maruyama with the explicit purpose to develop a shoot 'em up.
 The team consisted of five ex-Taito employees: three programmers, one designer, and Maruyama himself.
 After founding the company in July 2000, he first needed to build capital and give his team an opportunity to learn the skills and techniques to develop a shooter.
 They were able to gather most of the funds through producing their first game, Doki Doki Idol Star Seeker (2001), a puzzle game for the Sega's NAOMI arcade board.
 The remaining amount was accumulated through freelance work, including subcontract work with Treasure on two shooters, Ikaruga (2001) and Gradius V (2004).
 Ikaruga gave G.rev the key experience of programming for NAOMI hardware.

 The initial concept for Border Down took root with Maruyama before he founded G.rev.
 He was heavily inspired by Taito's shooter Metal Black (1991), specifically the game's "Beam Level" system.
 He also borrowed ideas from his experiences with producing G-Darius (1997) with Taito, particularly the game's branching level system which inspired the border system in Border Down.
 With a parallel world system like this, the team would not need to develop as many distinct levels.
 This was one of the few parts of his original concept that was kept in the final game.
 For visual inspiration, Maruyama pulled from Kim Stanley Robinson's science fiction novel Red Mars.
 Character design was handled by artist Tsukasa Kado.
 The music was composed by Yasuhisa Watanabe, who also composed the music to Metal Black and was the only member of the staff who had worked on the 1991 shooter.

 The team had to cut a significant amount of material due to lack of funds.
 In particular Maruyama wanted to flesh out the ending and opening cinematics.
 They also had plans for more visual flair, including background details and explosion effects, but had to cut about a third of these ideas because of the NAOMI's graphical limitations.
 They commissioned help for extra sound and design work.
-In Game One's 2006 French TV documentary Japon: Histoire du Shooting Game, Maruyama said that all he wanted was to make Border Down and would have been happy if G.rev collapsed afterwards.
+In Game One's 2006 French TV documentary Japon: Histoire du Shooting Game, Maruyama said that all he wanted was to make Border Down and that if G.rev collapsed afterwards, he would have been happy.